-Program Management This Local Agency Management Program (LAMP) has been designed as a customized management program for On-Site Wastewater Treatment Systems (OWTS) in the County of Imperial.
+This Local Agency Management Program (LAMP) has been designed as a customized management program for On-Site Wastewater Treatment Systems (OWTS) in the County of Imperial.
 With the chaptering of Assembly Bill 885 (Jackson) in 1999 and the subsequent adoption of a water quality control policy by the State Water Resources Control Board in June of 2012, the County is authorized to develop local standards for OWTS that address conditions specific to its geographic area that are as equally protective of water quality as the State minimum standards.

 The County has evaluated its existing regulatory oversight of OWTS discharges and has determined that potential impacts to water quality or to the health and safety of its residents are minimal given current policies.
-However, the County recognizes the long-term need for a comprehensive OWTS management program, and has sought to codify the new statewide standards into a Local Agency Management Program that can be effectively implemented within Imperial County given its diversity of geology, population, community areas, and future land use planning considerations.
+However, the County recognizes the long-term need for a comprehensive OWTS management program and has sought to codify the new statewide standards into a Local Agency Management Program that can be effectively implemented within Imperial County given its diversity of geology, population, community areas, and future land use planning considerations.

-At the direction of the Imperial County Board of Supervisors, the following actions have been taken to adopt a Local Agency Management Program, with an effective date to be thirty (30) days from the grant of approval by the Colorado River Basin Regional Water Quality Control Board:
+At the direction of the Imperial County Board of Supervisors, the following actions have been taken to adopt a Local Agency Management Program.

-- Adoption of Resolution No. 2016-048 authorizing the submittal of this Local Agency Management Program to the State for approval within 36 months of May 13, 2013, and to authorize the Director of Public Health, or his/her designee to implement the approved LAMP program activities; and - Adoption of Imperial County Ordinance No. 1516 to codify the standards and policies described in this Local Agency Management Program, including an Advanced Protection Management Program for impaired water bodies.
+- Adoption of Resolution No. 2016-048, on April 26, 2016, authorizing the submittal of this Local Agency Management Program to the State, and to authorize the Director of Public Health, or their designee to implement the approved LAMP program activities. - Adoption of Imperial County Ordinance No. 1516 to codify the standards and policies described in this Local Agency Management Program, including an Advanced Protection Management Program for impaired water bodies.